svzieg/pseucovim/README.md

 ###About pseucovim

-pseucovim is a plugin for Vim that support PseuCo-Syntaxhighlining, and a compile-Command.
+pseucovim is a plugin for Vim that support PseuCo-Syntaxhighlining (in all .pseuco files) , and a compile-Command.
 There's no autocompletion so far but I'm hanging on it ;) so please be patient.

 ###Compiler Options